Meemaw/Advent-of-Code/README.md

 # Advent-of-Code

+Solutions to Advent of Code of December 2016

 Link to project: http://adventofcode.com

-My solutions to Advent of Code problems in 2016 written in GO.
-I'm using GO for the first time here and am learning it on the fly (life would be much easier with language like Python).
-Solutions are uploaded one day after the official release not to ruin fun for the others.
+I took this opportunity to get more familiar with language I have been interested in for a long time - GO.
+Solutions are uploaded at least one day after the official release not to ruin fun for the others.